 What is Shopify website maintenance?

-So if you want to keep users coming back to your e-commerce store and regularly buying from you, then having a clean, fast and secure website is just as important as having the items on your retail shelves in order and the credit card terminal working would be.
-That makes constant monitoring of how your website behaves and drafting a maintenance plan an essential part of running your business.
+If you want to encourage customers to return to your e-commerce store and make regular purchases, having a clean, fast, and secure website is just as important as having well-organized retail shelves and a functional credit card terminal.
+Therefore, regularly monitoring your website’s behavior and creating a maintenance plan are essential aspects of running your business.

 - Doing regular data backup